optimeas/vmdb2-image-smartmini-tx6/README.md

     10.20.30.40/24

+Inital credentials of the image:

+General user account:

+	username: user
+	password: user

+Credentials for superuser:

+	password: toor

-You will need to configure your hosts ethernet interface, which has the Debian smartDevice connected.
+You will need to configure your hosts ethernet interface, that is connected to your smartDevice.
+The should be configured with an address in the same subnet of the above mentioned address, in order to communicate with the device.

-After configuring you should be able to access the device via the above mentioned device via ssh.

 ### Toolchain for C/C++ Development